imNicoSuarez/ux-figma-cli/README.md

 This will:
 1. Start Figma (if not running)
-2. Connect to Figma (Yolo Mode: patches Figma once for direct access)
+2. Connect to Figma via the UX Claude plugin
 3. Show your open Figma files: pick one with arrow keys
 4. Launch Claude Code with all commands pre-loaded